koeeenig/BlazeKit/src/BlazeKit.Website/Content/Docs/Installation.md

 ---
-title: Installation - Docs - BlazeKit
+title: Installation
 category: Getting Started
 draft: false
 slug: installation
 ---
-# Installation
-## Requirements
+# Requirements
 Before creating your first BlazeKit project, you should ensure that your local machine has:
 - .NET 8 - you can find the download [here](https://dotnet.microsoft.com/en-us/download){target="_blank"}

 That's it 👍

-## Create an app using the CLI
+# Create an app using the CLI
 After you have installed the required dependencies, the easiest way to get a project up an running is by using the BlazeKit CLI.
 ```shell
 # Install the BlazeKit CLI